EOSIO/Documentation/TechnicalWhitePaper.md

 Typical DPOS blockchains have 100% block producer participation.
 A transaction can be considered confirmed with 99.9% certainty after an average of 0.25 seconds from time of broadcast.

-In addition to DPOS, EOSIO adds asynchronous Byzantine Fault Tolerance (aBFT) for faster achievement of irreversibility.
+In addition to DPOS, EOS.IO adds asynchronous Byzantine Fault Tolerance (aBFT) for faster achievement of irreversibility.
 The aBFT algorithm provides 100% confirmation of irreversibility within 1 second.

 ## Transaction as Proof of Stake (TaPoS)